10 Evaluation Essay examples

 • Argumentative evaluation essay

-• Descriptive evaluation essay
+• descriptive evaluation essay

 • Analytical evaluation essay

-• Comparative evaluation essay
+• comparative evaluation essay

 • Narrative evaluation essay

-• Cause and effect evaluation essay
+• Cause-and-effect evaluation essay

 • To write an evaluation essay, choose a suitable topic, establish evaluation criteria, collect evidence to support your evaluation, create an outline, and draft your evaluation.
 Lastly, edit and revise your essay.